rhit-lahmanjh/Sky_Guardian/README.md

 </details>

 Once these safety features are implemented properly either through hardware or software measures, they are then testing as single units, in integration testing, and regression testing to ensure that everything works properly.
 From there, the project can be deployed with assurance that there are safety features present to actively mitigate risks.
----

 </details>

 <details>
 <summary>Networking</summary>

 <br>
-There are different types of swarm capabilities.
-One capability is where each drone has a unique "brain" and makes decisions on its own.
-The other type of swarm which we are trying to accomplish is centeralized control.
-Where, computation is occuring on a lower level device that is then sent to two or more objects to follow through.

-Goal is operating 2 drones simultaneously through a central computer, primarily through connecting to the drones through a router.
-This is seen in figure 1.
-The computation and analysis would occur on the cimputer and the commands would be sent through the router to the drones.
+Two different approaches to swarm control are centralized and decentralized control.

+In decentralized control, each drone has a unique "brain" and makes decisions on its own, with limited information from other actors in the swarm.

+In centralized control, computation is done from a centralized controller, that then sends commands to individual actors to follow through.

+This project utilized a centralized control structure with communication over Wi-Fi, through a router, as seen below.

 <img src = "Networking\Diagram for Drone Connectivity.jpg">
-                  Figure 1
 </details>

 # Getting Started